HelloZeroNet/Documentation/docs/en/help_zeronet/network_protocol.md

 ##### Bigfile piecefield

-Holds the the big files downloaded pieces information in a simple string with 1/0 values.
+Holds the big files downloaded pieces information in a simple string with 1/0 values.
 (1 = Downloaded, 0 = Not downloaded)

 > __Example__: `1110000001` means the file is sized 9-10MB and the client downloaded the first 3MB and the last 1MB at 1MB piecesize.